 Every year, thousands of people are injured or even die because of mistakes made during their medical care.
 Known as medical malpractice, these preventable mishaps can take place in hospitals, private surgeries, medical clinics, or when receiving treatment from any other kind of healthcare provider.
 Mistakes in healthcare have the potential to become life-changing, leading to loss of income, pain and suffering, ongoing medical needs, and long-term care bills.
 These errors can also cause significant emotional distress.

 In New York, medical errors can occur in a number of ways and become the basis for a claim for malpractice.
 Your attorney may look at possible mistakes when determining whether you have a valid cause to sue for compensation.

-Grounds for medical malpractice can include the following circumstances:
+Grounds for medical malpractice can include the following errors: